wiredopposite/OGXHUB/README.md

 # Version 1.6 Xboxes

-Version 1.6 Xboxes have shorter controller port wires than the other versions, they will need 2 extra wire extensions.
+Version 1.6 Xboxes have shorter controller port wires than the other versions, they will need 2 extra wire extensions, both identical.
 The diagram for this extension can be found in the  Cables folder.